Dr Allison Cummins, Acting Director of the Centre for Midwifery Child and Family Health, Senior Lecturer in Midwifery

-Dr Christine Catling, Centre Director
+Dr Christine Catling, Senior Lecturer in Midwifery

 Christine graduated from her PhD in 2013 and is the coordinator of the National Publicly-Funded Homebirth Consortium.
 In 2015 she was the first Post-Doctoral Research Fellow based with the UTS WHO Collaborating Centre and the CMCFH.
 Christine takes a lead in the higher degree research student support groups.